danragnar/danragnar.github.io/index.md

 ## About

 Jack of all trades, master of none engineer that have done most things in the field of DevOps/Systems Administration/Platform Engineering/SRE.
-I'm usually pragmatic and more interestedin actually solving problemse than the nitty gritty details of implementation.
+I'm usually pragmatic and more interested in actually solving problemse than the nitty gritty details of implementation.

 My strengths are a mix of social ability, seeing what the problem is and seeing other peoples problems in a non-dogmatic fashion.